Net::Whois - Scraper checks domain data via RDAP and WHOIS

 [% tools.CSVline(query, registered, expire_date, creation_date, updated_date, free_date, whoisserver, rdapserver, registrar) %]

-Result example (.com domain, response via RDAP — whoisserver is empty, rdapserver is populated):
+Example result (domain .com, RDAP response — whoisserver is empty, rdapserver is filled):

 a-parser.com,1,25.02.2027,25.02.2012,10.02.2026,none,,https://rdap.verisign.com/com/v1/domain/a-parser.com,"Squarespace Domains II LLC"